BinaRam/governance/BCBasedGovernance.md

   - Withdrwal from liquidity
   - Management of liquidity
   - Leveraging funds for projects benefiting members

+## Managing Exceptional Situations

+- Collusion among members to favors themselves during a voting process.
+For example, splitting a larger of parts.
+- Discussing constituition, updating and ratifying it + amendments through a voting process.
+- Handling / addressing a revolt by the majority/minority (black swan event)
+- Dispute resolution through discussion and voting on blockchain

 Notes: Constraints/rules code in the smart contract -- rules will be applied appropriately